 The increasing relevance of ISO certification for GVCs and the development of Industry 4.0 technologies both offer considerable chances for more sustainable development in Tunisia.
-But such a potential could be sufficiently exploited through policies that foster innovation, technology transfer, and professional training.
-More effort should be placed to ensure that regulations and laws that facilitate the emergence of startups and venture capital financing, which are already in place, are effectively implemented and reinforced by further measures.
-Professional training programs should be the product of state-society dialogues that strongly involve UGTT as well as businesspeople- whether tycoons or entrepreneurs- through their various business associations- UTICA, CONECT, or other smaller associations.
-This should be matched by compensation schemes that would enable structural transformation and technological upgrading in different sectors, on top of which the textiles and mining sectors.
+However, such potential could be sufficiently exploited through policies that foster innovation, technology transfer, and professional training.
+More effort should be placed to ensure that the regulations and laws that facilitate the emergence of startups and venture capital financing, which are already in place, are effectively implemented and reinforced by further measures.
+Professional training programs should be the product of state-society dialogues that strongly involve UGTT as well as businesspeople - whether tycoons or entrepreneurs - through their various business associations, such as UTICA, CONECT, or other smaller associations.
+This should be matched by compensation schemes that would enable structural transformation and technological upgrading in different sectors, at the forefront of which are the textiles and mining sectors.